argykar/Statistical-Methods-in-Epidemiology/Lab 8/lab8.md

 datasets, along with a few functions that help us present the results of the analysis.
 You can download it by typing:
 `devtools::install_github("argykar/SME")`(package **devtools** has to be installed first).
-Now, we are going to load the libraries and the dataset that will be used throughout the lab and create factors for the categorical variables.
+Now, we are going to load the libraries that will be used throughout the lab, the dataset and create factors for the categorical variables.

 ``` r